-The Semester at University of Barcelona (UB) serves as the perfect homebase for you to study Spanish, culture, politics, and experience all that this unique Catalonian-Spanish-European city has to offer!
-You’ll study at the 500 year old University of Barcelona, which has a large community of Spanish and international students spread throughout its multi-campus institution.
+The Semester in Barcelona – Universitat de Barcelona provides the perfect homebase for you to study Spanish, culture, and politics while experiencing all that this unique Catalonian-Spanish-European city has to offer!
+You’ll study at the 500 year old Universitat de Barcelona, which has a large community of Spanish and international students spread throughout its multi-campus institution.
 Culture around every corner, superb shopping, blissful beaches, and unmatched academic quality and support throughout your semester, it’s easy to see why Barcelona is consistently one of the top study abroad destinations.

 Spring: October 15